Shreeraj1746/we-upload/docs/status.md

 - CI with GitHub Actions:
   - Comprehensive CI workflow with linting, testing, and Docker build stages
   - Terraform validation integrated in CI pipeline
+  - terraform-docs added to CI environment for documentation checks
 - Pre-commit hooks configured for code quality enforcement:
   - Python linting with Ruff
   - Terraform formatting, validation, and documentation